developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/about/index.md

 ## How to Get It

-Enterprise Keyboard is currently available **only for Zebra MC40 devices running Android KitKat**.
+Enterprise Keyboard is currently available **only as an OS patch for Zebra MC40 devices running Android KitKat**.
+To download, visit the Zebra Support Central [**Enterprise Keyboard download page**](https://portal.motorolasolutions.com/Support/US-EN/Resolution?solutionId=102423&redirectForm=search&searchQuery=%3FsearchType%3Dsimple%26searchTerm%3DEnterprise%20Keyboard).

-Download the **OS patch for MC40** at [Zebra Support Central](https://portal.motorolasolutions.com/Support/US-EN/Search?searchType=simple&searchTerm=).

 Enterprise Keyboard will be **included with all Zebra devices running Android 5.0** Lollipop beginning in the **second half of 2016**.